Electrostatically-induced topological phase transitions in polyacetylene molecules: Equations of motion and solutions in the presence of a gate

-In the specific case where $v_s/K_s=v_c/K_c$ and $g^{\text{um}}=g^{\text{bs}}$, Eqs. (\ref{eq:EOMphicDecoupled}) and (\ref{eq:EOMphisDecoupled}) are symmetrical under the exchange $\phi_c(x) \leftrightarrow \phi_s(x)$, and therefore become degenerate in energy.
-An important particular case of this situation is the non-interacting case where $K_c=K_s=1$, $v_c=v_s=v_F$, and $g^{\text{um}}=g^{\text{bs}}=0$.
+In the specific case where $v_s/K_s=v_c/K_c$ and $g_c=g_s$, Eqs. (\ref{eq:EOMsDecoupled}) are symmetrical under the exchange $\phi_\nu(x) \leftrightarrow \phi_{\bar{\nu}}(x)$, and therefore become degenerate in energy.
+An important particular case of this situation is the non-interacting case where $K_c=K_s=1$, $v_c=v_s=v_F$, and $g_c=g_s=0$.
 This specific case has already been discussed in Refs. \cite{Su80_Soliton_excitations_in_PA, Heeger1988a}, and correspond to the well-known soliton excitations with fractionalized quantum numbers with either charge $Q=\pm e$ and spin $S=0$, or $Q=0$ and spin $S=\pm 1/2$.
-These results are precisely recovered when the solitonic solutions Eqs. (\ref{eq: soliton_phi_c}) and (\ref{eq: soliton_phi_s}) are replaced into Eqs. (\ref{eq:Nc}) and (\ref{eq:Ns}).
+These results are precisely recovered when the solitonic solutions (\ref{eq: soliton}) are replaced into Eq. (\ref{eq:Ns}).

-\subsection{Effect of the gate voltage: derivation of the modified sine-Gordon equation}
+\subsection{Effect of the gate voltage: Derivation of the modified sine-Gordon equation}

-We now consider the case of an applied gate voltage.
-Since the gate voltage $V_g$ only couples to the charge field through the density field $\partial_x \phi_c(x)$ in Eq. (\ref{eq:EOMphicDecoupled}) and cannot induce spin excitations, in what follows we will assume that the spin field remains in the trivial configuration $\phi_s (x) = \phi_s^0(x)$.
-In this case, Eq. (\ref{eq:EOMphicDecoupled}) simplifies to
+We now consider the case of an applied gate.
+Since the gate voltage $V_g$ only couples to the charge field through the density field $\partial_x \phi_c(x)$ in Eq. (\ref{eq:EOMsDecoupled}) and cannot induce spin excitations, in what follows we assume that the field $\phi_s(x)$ remains in the trivial uniform configuration.
+In this case, Eq. (\ref{eq:EOMsDecoupled}) for the charge field simplifies to

 where the effect of the gate voltage is totally encoded in the new lengthscale

 Defining a dimensionless coordinate $\tilde{x}=x/\xi_c$, Eq. (\ref{eq:EOM phic final}) becomes